MatthewGsell/Fake-Store/README.md

+Fake store built with the fake-store api, React library and Vite build tool.
+You can select items and add them to your cart and view your cart.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.